BlairCurrey/ping-monitor/README.md

-Simple networkin monitoring utility.
+Simple network monitoring utility.
 I wrote this to help monitor network drops while troubleshooting a flakey connection. `ping-monitor.sh` sends a single packet to google every 30 seconds by default and logs to terminal and file.

 Run the bash script: